pyblosxom/pyblosxom/docs/source/dev_architecture.rst

 to the time specified in the entry's filename.

-Plugins may also use this to provide a cheaper alternative to filesystem stat calls--a notorious performance drag.
+Plugins may also use this to provide a cheaper alternative to filesystem stat calls---a notorious performance drag.
 The hardcodedates plugin, for example, stores mtimes in a file: it reads the file once at startup then returns mtimes from its in-memory database.